 Resources for Authors

 Thank you for your interest in Syracuse University Press.
 If you wish to propose a new book project to us, first review the subject areas in which we publish.
-Should you your topic fall within these areas, kindly complete a New Book Proposal Form (PDF) and email to the appropriate acquisitions editor, along with your current curriculum vitae and a preliminary table of contents.
+Should your topic fall within these areas, kindly complete a New Book Proposal Form (MS Word) and email to the appropriate acquisitions editor, along with your current curriculum vitae and a preliminary table of contents.
 Note that we do not accept unsolicited manuscripts or unrevised dissertations.
 We are not currently considering memoirs, and consider fiction and poetry only very selectively.

 If the acquisitions editor—often in cooperation with a series editor—determines that your project is an appropriate fit to our list, you may be invited to submit a complete manuscript for confidential external peer review.
 Your manuscript will be sent to two expert readers simultaneously for evaluation.
 Once we agree to begin the peer review process, we will only review the manuscript on an exclusive basis.
 Please note that the peer review process can take several months, according to the availability and schedules of external readers.

 Once we receive evaluations from the external readers, copies of these reports will be shared with you, and you will be invited to write a formal, detailed response to them.
 If the revisions called for by the readers are substantive, you may be asked to revise and resubmit your manuscript for a confirming review.

 If the reader reports call for relatively minor revisions, and if both readers and the series editor recommend publication, the acquisitions editor will prepare a formal proposal for review by the Syracuse University Press faculty editorial board.
 This proposal will include the reader reports and author response, as well as salient excerpts of the manuscript, a project description, justification for publishing, likely market, possibilities for course adoption, and sources of publication subvention.
 The editorial board has the final decision-making authority to grant a contract.